viator32/CampusConnect/README.md

 ## Run Fullstack Image Without Compose

-If you already have Postgres and MinIO running, you can run only the app container:
+If you already have Postgres and MinIO running, you can run only the app container (the image built by `Dockerfile.fullstack` embeds the built frontend into the Quarkus runtime for same-origin serving):

 - Build: `docker build -t clubhub-fullstack -f Dockerfile.fullstack .`
 - Run (example wiring to external services):